quantify-os/quantify-scheduler/docs/source/tutorials/qblox/Cluster (HardwareCompilationConfig).md

 (sec-qblox-cluster-long-waveform-support-new)=
 ## Long waveform support

+The sequencers in Qblox modules have a sample limit of {class}`~quantify_scheduler.backends.qblox.constants.MAX_SAMPLE_SIZE_WAVEFORMS` per sequencer.
+For certain waveforms, however, it is possible to use the sequencers more efficiently and using less waveform memory, allowing for longer waveforms.
+This section explains how to do this, utilizing the {class}`~quantify_scheduler.operations.stitched_pulse.StitchedPulse`.
+Also see {ref}`sec-long-waveforms-via-stitchedpulse` of {ref}`sec-tutorial-sched-pulse`.

-It is possible to play waveforms that are too long to fit in the waveform memory of Qblox modules.
-For a few standard waveforms, the square pulse, ramp pulse and staircase pulse, the following helper functions create operations that can readily be added to schedules:
+- For a few standard waveforms, the square pulse, ramp pulse and staircase pulse, the following helper functions create a {class}`~quantify_scheduler.operations.stitched_pulse.StitchedPulse` that can readily be added to schedules:

 ```{code-cell} ipython3
 ---